 Erin specializes in working with those who have experienced trauma, as well as clients who may experience and struggle with depression, anxiety, relationship problems, life transitions, stress, and loss.
 She uses a variety of treatment modalities to support change and will work in collaboration with the individual or family to find the best fit.
 She uses therapies such as EMDR (Eye Movement Desensitization and Reprocessing) and Trauma-Focused Cognitive Behavioral Therapy.
 She also uses traditional talk therapy, CBT, somatic body-based work, mindfulness and play therapy.

 Lori Duzan, MS, LPC (she, her, hers)

 Lori Duzan, LPC, received her Master’s Degree in Educational Psychology from the University of Minnesota-Duluth, and she has worked for many years in the community-based mental health sector.
-Lori has been clinically trained in multiple evidence-based treatment models including Trauma-Focused Cognitive Behavioral Therapy, Child Parent Psychotherapy, and Motivational Interviewing, and she utilizes these and other clinical approaches to treat children, teens, and adults.
+Lori has been clinically trained in multiple evidence-based treatment models including EMDR (Eye Movement Desensitization and Reprocessing), Trauma-Focused Cognitive Behavioral Therapy, Child Parent Psychotherapy, and Motivational Interviewing; she utilizes these and other clinical approaches to treat children, teens, and adults.

 One of Lori’s clinical specialties is providing trauma-specific services (meaning direct, focused work on the sometimes scary, dangerous, and violent things that have happened to some people).
 She believes that people have the ability to heal from incredible histories and challenges, and she considers it an incredible privilege to partner with others in this journey.
 In addition to trauma, Lori often sees people with challenges related to anxiety, depression, grief, loss, inequity and discrimination, life transitions, relationships, and parenting.